susanmarie87/Wild_Boutique/README.md

 I could not find the </a> tags they were speaking of.
 I went through every template and could not find them so there are unfortunately four html validation errors.

+## Lighthouse Report

+The Lighthouse report in regards to performance was not that impressive.
+In a real life website, the JSON

 ## Deployment